usf-cs212-spring2020/usf-cs212-spring2020.github.io/_projects/project-testing.md

 If everything passes and you want credit for passing the functionality, follow the [project grading](project-grading.html) steps to notify the teacher assistant.

+<i class="fas fa-exclamation-triangle"></i>
+Your code may not have warnings, including Javadoc warnings, when running the `project` script.
+If you want to have *similar* settings within Eclipse, use the settings in the [Configuring Eclipse](/guides/eclipse/configuring-eclipse.html) guide.
+{: .notification }

 ## Video Walkthrough

 This video walkthrough will illustrate an *older version* of this process on a Mac OSX system.
 Please note this video was recorded for a previous semester.
 Some aspects may have changed.